ubclaunchpad/LP-website/handbook/onboarding/design.md

 Make sure all designers are given "editor" access to the [shared Launch Pad Design subfolder](https://drive.google.com/drive/u/0/folders/1Zfe25r3D77hGdyMkj0tlxHNa-r7fAq1d), which is owned by the `team@ubclaunchpad.com` account.

-Also, if your team decides to use google drive, make sure you are added to that by your project lead.
-Also make sure that you are linking your gdrive assets to your Github repository for easy accessibility.
+If you decide to use Google Drive with your team, make sure you add links to your Google Drive assets to your team's GitHub repository for easy accessibility.

 ### Figma